SekenderNaveed1/TOSCheck/README.md

 This project’s small, local, and practical,  it exists because someone had to build it.

 TOSCheck won’t save you in court, but hopefully you’ll never need to find out if a company’s fine print could’ve sent you there.

+If it ever does, at least you’ll know exactly which clause did it and point fingers.